Staying Ahead of Data Breaches

 Step 3: Document and Analyze

 Thoroughly document everything related to the breach: the nature of the breach, the type of data compromised, the number of affected individuals, and the steps taken to contain and mitigate it.
+Doing so will aid in any GDPR requirements you may need to report against.
 This documentation will be vital for internal reviews, regulatory reporting, and potentially for legal reasons.

 Analyze the breach to understand how it happened and what vulnerabilities were exploited.
 This will be crucial in fortifying your defenses to prevent future breaches.